Advertising and marketing are the same. True or false?

 Start small with your marketing strategy.
 It’s easy to get carried away with all the big dreams and ideas you may have to get the word out about your business or services.
 Reel it in and determine what your most tactical moves would be to reach your target audience.

 Below is a list of some marketing tactics you can use as part of your basic marketing strategies.
-Don’t forget the importance of web design and a mobile optimized and high lead converting website when you implement these other marketing tactics.
+Don’t forget the importance of web design and a mobile optimized and high lead converting website and the need to promote your website when you implement these other marketing tactics.

 Marketing Tactics List